stefancruz/Ocelot/README.md

 Ocelot is designed to work with ASP.NET and it targets `net6.0`.

-Install Ocelot and it's dependencies using NuGet.
+Install Ocelot and its dependencies using NuGet.

 `Install-Package Ocelot`